 Measurements are done with a 454 gram weight attached to the tip of the shaft using a specially designed frequency analyzer that measures the shaft oscillations using two separate load cells and two separate strain gauges.
 Each shaft is tested at the same exact place on the shaft, using the same exact test methodology.
 This ensures the data is comparable from shaft to shaft to shaft in the data base of the software.

-Let’s take a look at an example graph and data chart:
+Let’s take a look at an example graph and data chart

-When companies design different flexes of a shaft, each different letter flex version is ordained chiefly by the stiffness measurements of the 41 to 21 inch positions (butt to center to upper tip) of the shaft.
-Tip section differences on shafts do not play a significant of a role in the overall flex design (swing speed rating) of a shaft as do the butt to center to upper tip sections.
+When companies design different flexes of a shaft, each different letter flex version is ordained chiefly by the stiffness measurements of the 41-inch to 21-inch positions of the shaft (butt, to center, to upper tip).
+Tip section differences on shafts do not play as significant of a role in the overall flex design (swing speed rating) of a shaft as do the butt to center to upper tip sections.
 The tip section design of a shaft is chiefly designed to create differences in the launch angle, trajectory and spin rate among shafts within the same flex.

 After significant research and study of the shaft data, we can make conclusions about how much of a difference in the stiffness measurements is significant or not.
 With so many shafts in the data base, we can also identify a basic relationship between a golfer’s clubhead speed, the average bending force generated by that clubhead speed, and the overall stiffness design of a shaft.
 This is very important for being able to tell a golfer which shaft may be better suited to his clubhead speed.
-Therefore we can use the stiffness measurements of the 41” to 21” positions on the shaft to determine the swing speed rating of any shaft.
+Therefore, we can use the stiffness measurements of the 41-inch to 21-inch positions on the shaft to determine the swing speed rating of any shaft.

 We can also determine how much of a measurement difference is significant or not with respect to stiffness in the butt, center and tip sections of the shafts.